Tirupati: Modern history

 In 1932, Tirumala Venkateswara Temple was handed over to Tirumala Tirupati Devasthanams by the TTD Act of 1932.
 In 2006, Tirupati Urban Development Authority (TUDA) and TTD together conducted "Tirupati Utsavam" which focused on the history of development of Tirupati town, kings who visited Tirumala and their contribution for development of the temple.
 The fourth World Telugu Conference, a conference for furtherance of Telugu language, was conducted at Tirupati during December 2012 for three days.
 In January 2017, the 104th Indian Science Congress (ISCA) meeting was held in Tirupati.

 Geography

-Tirupati is located at in the Tirupati district of Andhra Pradesh state in southern India.
+Tirupati is located in the Tirupati district of Andhra Pradesh state in southern India.
 Tirupati lies at the foot of Seshachalam Hills of Eastern Ghats which were formed during Precambrian era.
 One of its suburbs, Tirumala, which is home to Sri Venkateswara Temple, is located within the hills.
 Tirupati Urban Development Authority includes Tirupati (City), Renigunta, Chandragiri, and census towns Akkarampalle, Avilala, Cherlopalle, Mangalam, Peruru, Settipalle, Thummala gunta (part), Timminaidupalle, Tiruchanur, Tirupati (NMA).
 Tirupati is surrounded by Srikalahasti towards the east, Puttur towards the south, Pakala towards the west and the Seshachalam hills (Tirumala) towards the north.
 Swarnamukhi river originates in Chandragiri Hills and passes through the Tirupati City before reaching Srikalahasti in the east.